box/developer.box.com/content/guides/api-calls/types-and-formats.md

 case-insensitive and could change over time.

-This means that the API might return responses with a content type header of `CONTENT-TYPE: application/json`, `Content-Type: application/json` or `content-type: application/json`.
+This means that the API might return responses with a content type header of `CONTENT-TYPE: application/json`, `content-type: application/json` or `content-type: application/json`.
 Ideally your application should convert header names to a standard case upon request and then use that standardized set of headers to look up values of the headers.